PaulMorel1/eMPress/content/posts/empress-blog.md

   - introduction
 ---

-The Empress blog frees you up to write, while providing the fastest, cheapest blog possible.
+An Empress Blog frees you up to write, while providing the fastest, cheapest blog possible.